djmcgill/dominions-5-status/README.md

 Thanks to https://github.com/culka/dom4status and http://www.cs.helsinki.fi/u/aitakang/dom3_serverformat_notes

 ## Usage:
-To run natively with Rust:
+To run natively with Rust (the default option if you are just trying it out):
 - Create a discord bot account by following https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token .
 The instructions there give you a bot with no permissions (DM only).
 - Put the bot token in a file in the resources folder called "token" (i.e. no file extension!).
-You can edit the place that it looks for the file in src/main.rs on line 45.
+You can edit the place that it looks for the file in src/main.rs, ctrl+f for "resources/token".
 - To get it to speak in channels, follow the instructions at https://discordapi.com/permissions.html
 - Then run with "cargo run --release".
 You need to install Rust to do this: https://www.rust-lang.org/en-US/ .
 - The bot should now show as online in your server and "dom-5-bot is connected!" should show in the console.